rah14/javascript/README.md

     console.
 In console you can be able to see in the error message with the line address which line of code is throwing the error.

+    1. Mini Challenge

+    Disappear the circles using the style in javascript.
+    Explanation Disapear the circle using the javascript that means once you click on the existing circle.
+It should disapear from the page.

+    If you want any hint It will be in the DisappearingCricle.html file.